Where was al Razi from?

 Al Razi was born in Iran, in the Samanid kingdom, in 865 AD.
 That was when Iran was part of the Abbasid Empire.
 The Samanids were traders.
 They had plenty of money.
 They liked to spend money on education and the arts.
 So many scientists and artists lived in their kingdom.

-Al Razi seems to have started out as a musician, maybe playing the lute, before deciding to study chemistry.
-Al Razi studied chemistry to try to find a way to turn copper or lead into gold.
-He didn’t manage to turn copper into gold (which is impossible), but he did make other chemical discoveries along the way.
+Al Razi seems to have started out as a musician, maybe playing the lute.
+But then he decided to study chemistry.
+He studied chemistry to try to find a way to turn copper or lead into gold.
+He didn’t manage to turn copper into gold (which is impossible).
+But he did make other chemical discoveries along the way.
 He invented methods of distillation and extraction to purify chemicals.

 Al Razi was also the first doctor to reject Greek and Indian ideas about humors and recognize that fever is not an illness in itself, but a way for your body to fight off an illness.
 He warned people not to expect cures for all diseases, and not to buy dangerous medicines from fake doctors who promised miracles.
 He was also very skeptical about religion and religious cures.

 Like his teacher, al Tabari, al Razi was very much interested in children’s medicine.
 Al Razi was the first doctor to write a special medical book about children’s diseases.
 He used opium as an anaesthetic during surgery, having his patients inhale opium fumes from a wet sponge held over their mouth and nose.

 After Al Razi’s death, a Jewish doctor translated his writings on medicine into Latin, so that European doctors could read them.
 Al Razi became famous even as far away as Europe, where people called him “Rhazes”.